fanglingsu/vimb/man.md

 {:#FILES}
 *$XDG\_CONFIG\_HOME/vimb[/PROFILE]*
 : Directory for configuration data.
-If executed with -p PROFILE parameter, configuration is read from this subdirectory. config Configuration file to set WebKit setting, some GUI styles and keybindings.
+If executed with -p PROFILE parameter, configuration is read from this subdirectory.
+: **config** Configuration file to set WebKit setting, some GUI styles and keybindings.
 : **cookies.db** Sqlite cookie storage.
 : **closed** Holds the URIs of last closed browser windows.
 : **history** This file holds the history of unique opened URIs.